Inspiring and motivating audiences to build skills, beauty, and wisdom through gardening.

 Marianne Willburn, Bio

-A regular contributor to Better Homes and Gardens, The American Gardener, and other digital and print magazines, Marianne has been a newspaper columnist for over a decade and is the recipient of several Gold and Silver Media Awards from Garden Communicators International (formerly GWA).
-She is a graduate of University College London and a member of GardenComm International, The Garden Media Guild, and the National Association of Newspaper Columnists.
+A regular contributor to Better Homes and Gardens and other national gardening magazines, Marianne has been a newspaper columnist for over a decade, and is the recipient of several Gold and Silver Media Awards from Garden Communicators International for her column and books.
+She is a University College London graduate and a member of GardenComm International, The Garden Media Guild, and the National Association of Newspaper Columnists.

 She now gardens intensively on ten acres in a rural corner of Northern Virginia and shares her expertise each week with readers online and in print.